hr21don/CheckListAPP/README.md

 Create clear, multi-functional to-do lists for free with CheckList!

 ## Input
-Start by supplying data to your homelist within the provided field 'New Item' shown in the figure below!
+Start by supplying data to your homelist (home route) within the provided field 'New Item' shown in the figure below!

 E.g. Input => Type 'Buy Food' into the Text field and click the button to apply the changes.